dobots/aim/module_spec.md

 ### Methods

 The methods have normal signatures as in for example C++ or Java, but with a twist.
 There is an additional keyword: **in** or **out**.
 The methods in the AIM framework are also called **ports** that make this directional property clear.
-A method is transformed into a function that can be called from C++ code:
+A method declaration is transformed into a standard C++ method:

     inline int *readInput(bool blocking=true) {
       ...